RISCV-MYTH-WORKSHOP/riscv_myth_workshop_nov22-AsheshPangma/Day2/README.md

 ![](images/day3/3_1_calculatorFinal.png)

 # Day 4 Basic RISC-V CPU micro-architecture

+We focused in designing the basis of processor.
+The fetch, decode and execute stages for RISC-V ISA were programmed in our fourth day of the workshop.
+At the end, we also added a control logic for branch instruction.

+## Fetch

+PC(Program Counter) holds the address of next instruction to be executed and IM(Instruction Memory) holds the set of instructions to be executed.
+At this stage, the processor fetch the instruction from the Instruction Memory pointed by address given by PC.
+The below snapshot shows the Fetch stage of our design that is done in Makerchip IDE.

+## Decode

+We decode the fetched instruction in this stage.
+RISC-V ISA has 6 types of instruction that are as follows:
+  * R-type - Register
+  * I-type - Immediate
+  * S-type - Store
+  * B-type - Branch (Conditional Jump)
+  * U-type - Upper Immediate
+  * J-type - Jump (Unconditional Jump)
+$imem_rd_data[6:2] determines the type of instruction that is being fetched.  $funct7, $funct3 and $opcode determines the type of instruction that is being decoded.

+## Read and Write Register File

+The register file provided is a 2 read, 1 write register.
+This means that it supports 2 read and 1 write operation simultaneously.
+There are 8 input signals and two output signal for the register file.
+Inputs:
+  * $reset              - reset signal
+  * $rf_wr_en           - Enable signal to perform write operation
+  * $rf_wr_index[4:0]   - Address where data has to be written
+  * $rf_wr_data[31:0]   - Data to be written at write address
+  * $rf_rd_en1          - Enable signal to perform read operation
+  * $rf_rd_index1[4:0]  - Address1 from where data has to be read
+  * $rf_rd_en2          - Enable signal to perform read operation from Address2
+  * $rf_rd_index2[4:0]  - Address2 from where data has to be read
+Outputs:
+  * $rf_rd_data1        - Data read from Address1
+  * $rf_rd_data2        - Data read from Address2

+## Execute

+## RISC-V Control Logic

 # Day 5 Complete Pipelined RISC-V CPU micro-architecture/store

+## Pipelining the CPU

+## Load and Store instructions and memory

+## Completing the RISC-V CPU

 ## [Acknowledgement](#acknowledgement)
   * Kunal Ghosh, Co-founder, VSD Corp.
 Pvt.
 Ltd.